HallemLab/Bryant-and-Hallem-2021/README.md

 8. [Authors](#authors)

 ## General Information
 This repository contains the preprocessing scripts for generating necessary inputs for the Wild Worm Codon Adapter app.
-It also contains analysis code used to generate results discussed in Bryant and Hallem (2021).
+It also contains supplemental files and analysis code from Bryant and Hallem (2021).

 ## App Preprocessing
 This subfolder contains preprocessing scripts for the Wild Worm Codon Adapter App.